 In France, crème fraîche (heavy cream) is a staple, and we tend to use it in a lot of recipes.
 Some of the English recipes I have seen, however, use milk and flour to thicken the sauce.
 For me, this doesn’t have the thickness and richness of flavor as crème fraîche does.

 If you can’t find heavy cream, the alternative I like best is to use Philadelphia cream cheese and mix that with milk.
 It gives that added punch that milk and flour by itself don’t have.

-The main problem with au gratin potatoes is that it takes quite a while for the potatoes to cook in the oven.
+The main problem with Gratin Dauphinois is that it takes quite a while for the potatoes to cook in the oven.
 If you are in a hurry, you can lightly boil the potatoes the night before to cut down the cooking time in the oven.
 I put them in the Instant pot for 8 minutes high pressure with quick release, peel them and then put them overnight in the fridge.

 For a quick dinner, you can however also serve it with just some bread (a baguette) and a salad with balsamic vinaigrette.

 What drinks to serve with it?